panzerdp/dmitripavlutin.com/content/posts/2019-07-03-array-foreach/index.md

 console.log(allEven); // => false
 ```

 The code determines correctly if all numbers are even.
-But the problem is the impossibility to break after finding the first odd number `3`.
+The problem is the impossibility to break after finding the first odd number `3`.

 A better solution is to apply `array.every()` method: